TRON-Bioinformatics/covigator-ngs-pipeline/README.md

 - ConsHMM conservation scores as reported in (Kwon, 2021)
 - Pfam domains as reported in Ensemble annotations.

-If analysing a different type of virus, disable the SARS-CoV-2 specific annotations with `--skip_sarscov2_annotations`.
+If analysing a different type of virus, the SARS-CoV-2 specific annotations are disabled when the parameter `--reference` is used.

 A variant in the output VCF will look as follows:
 ```